Skip to main content

 loading...

-You can learn more about the PostgreSQL data source in the official Documentation.
+You can find more information about the PostgreSQL data source in the official documentation.

 Load data

-The last step is to start containers and load data, when starting, Grafana and PostgreSQL will be auto-provisioned and ready to go.
+The final step is to start containers and load data.
+When they start, Grafana and PostgreSQL will be automatically provisioned and ready for use.

-Take a look at the repository and let us know if you have any questions or future requests.
+Please check the plugin's repository and let us know if you have any questions or suggestions for future improvements.